 What if your lawyer told you to reject a favorable plea offer because you had a solid defense and could win at trial, only to find out he was dead wrong?
 That was the case before the Supreme Court in Lafler v.
 Cooper, 566 U.S. 156 (2012).

 The Court explained that a few things were required to show prejudice under this category of IAC in the guilty plea context:

-(1) You must show a “reasonable probability” that you and the prosecutor would have reached an agreement, (2) The court would have accepted that agreement, and
+- You must show a “reasonable probability” that you and the prosecutor would have reached an agreement;

 That`s a lot to show but not impossible.
 When you request your case file from your old lawyer, make sure you ask for any emails and notes between your lawyer and the prosecutor that were part of the plea negotiations.
 Note that an offer by email is considered a “formal” plea offer.
 United States v.
 Strother, 509 Fed.
 Appx.
 571 (8th Cir.
 2013).